arxaqapi/takun.org/content/blog/partial-derivatives.md

 summary = "Understanding how to calculate partial derivatives is fondamental to understand the maths behind machine learning algorithms."
 +++

-Understanding how to calculate partial derivatives is fondamental to understanding the maths behind machine learning optimisation algorithms.
+Understanding how to calculate partial derivatives is an important prerequisite for understanding the math used by machine learning algorithms.

-Partial derivatives came from the need to understand how a small change in the input of one variable affects the ouput in a function with several variables.
+Partial derivatives came from the need to understand how a small change in the input of one variable affects the ouput in a function with **several** variables.

 Here is what it looks like formalized:

-Let's take $f(x,y)=x^2y+sin(y)$
+Let's consider $f(x,y)=x^2y+sin(y)$.

-The equation below can be read as: "how does a change in $x$ affect the output of $f(x,y)?$"
+The equation below can be read as: "how does a small change in $x$ affect the output of $f(x,y)?$"

 $$\frac{\partial f(x,y)}{\partial x}$$

-To answer this question, we have to calculate the partial derivative with respect to $x$.
+To answer this question, we have to calculate the partial derivative with respect to $x$ while treating $y$ as a constant.

-## The calculation
+### Calculate the partial derivative of a function

-To do this we simply differentiate with respect to $x$ but with threating $y$ as a constant.
+As said in the last paragraph, to differentiate with respect to $x$, we simply threat $y$ as a constant (in our example).

-> We know that $(ku)' = k(u')$ with $u$ being a differentiable function and that $k'= 0$
+> Whith $u$ a differentiable function and $k$ a constant, we know that:
+>
+> $$(ku)' = k(u')\quad and \quad k'=0$$

 So that: